High School Concerto Competition

-Each year since 2001, the United States Navy Band has been proud to host and present the High School Concerto Competition.
-Encouraging young musicians is one of the Navy Band's educational objectives, and we are pleased to offer this annual program as an opportunity for talented high school age musicians to perform with the Concert Band.
+Since 2001 the United States Navy Band has been proud to host and present the High School Concerto Competition.
+Encouraging young musicians is one of the Navy Band's educational objectives and we are pleased to offer this annual program as an opportunity for talented high school musicians to perform with the Concert Band.

-Each year, students submit high quality audio recordings for consideration in the preliminary round.
-The recordings are evaluated, and a select number of finalists are invited to the historic Washington Navy Yard to audition in person.
-From this group, the committee chooses a winner to perform their solo work with the Concert Band, and invites all of the finalists to perform a work side-by-side with the Concert Band.
+Each year, students submit high-quality audio recordings for consideration in the preliminary round.
+The recordings are evaluated and a select number of finalists are invited to the historic Sail Loft at the Washington Navy Yard to audition in person.
+All finalists are invited to perform a work side by side with the Concert Band, the top three students receive cash prizes and the grand prize winner performs as the featured soloist with the Concert Band.

 While the Navy Band is pleased to motivate and reward young musicians, the Concerto Competition is often more than a platform for students seeking a future in music.
-While many past winners have gone on to pursue music professionally, some have pursued education and careers in fields as diverse as biology, physics and engineering.
-The Navy Band considers it a pleasure to work with and inspire talented and diverse young men and women.
+While many past winners have gone on to pursue music professionally, a number of them have also pursued education and careers in a variety of different fields.
+The Navy Band is pleased to work with and inspire these outstanding young men and women!

 2015 Concerto Competition Winner